-As of July 1, 2013, UMass Lowell athletics was officially elevated to Division I in all sports, with 15 sports joining the America East Conference.
+In July 2013, UMass Lowell athletics officially elevated to Division I in all sports, with 17 sports joining the America East Conference.
 The reclassification to full Division I status is a four-year process.
 The ice hockey program has competed in Division I since 1983 and is a member of Hockey East.